How to Get an Insurance Consultancies Business License in Dubai

 Estimated Costs

 Costs vary depending on office type, visa allocation, and additional regulatory requirements.
-Indicative figures for a Dubai South Business Hub Free Zone setup include licence fees, registration fees, and flexi-desk or physical office costs.
+Indicative figures for a Dubai South Business Hub Free Zone setup include license fees, registration fees, and flexi-desk or physical office costs.
 Prospective applicants should request a tailored quotation, as packages differ based on the number of visas required and the scale of operations.

 Step-by-Step Setup Process